 Fig. 18: Clausewitz’s ‘Fascinating Trinity’

-Clausewitz argued the best way to ‘render an enemy powerless’ was to destroy the enemy’s fighting force: “The ideal strategy, he indicated, was to identify the enemy’s centre of gravity and then to direct all one’s energies against it; and if the centre of gravity proved to be the opposing army, so much the better”.
-Domination therefore required a mighty military machine consisting of the latest weapons technology, sound tactics, troops with iron discipline, impeccably managed logistics and effective channels of communication to command and control activities.
+Clausewitz argued that the best way to ‘render an enemy powerless’ was to destroy his fighting force: “The ideal strategy, he indicated, was to identify the enemy’s centre of gravity and then to direct all one’s energies against it; and if the centre of gravity proved to be the opposing army, so much the better”.
+Domination of this kind would require a mighty military machine with the latest weapons technology, sound tactics, troops with iron discipline, impeccably managed logistics and effective channels of communication to command and control activities.
 While Clausewitz argued the military machine should be subordinate to the government — so aims could be pursued with rational policies — he also argued that, once a government decided to unleash their military machine, its might should be mobilised to its fullest extent and deployed with maximum force.
-For in war, Clausewitz argued, there can be no half measures — war must be ‘absolute’.
+For Clausewitz there can be no half measures — war must be ‘absolute’.

 The complexity and unpredictability of war means, “no other human activity is so continuously or universally bound up with chance”.
 Yet chance — despite being one of the three points of the Trinity — was a force that remained problematical for Clausewitz.
 In his (unfinished) masterpiece ‘On War’ he provided no definition of chance beyond an uncontrollable external force causing a ‘fog of war’ (Nebel des Krieges) to descend on proceedings.
 “Three quarters of the … action in war is … wrapped in a fog of greater or lesser uncertainty” he argued, so “guesswork and luck come to play a great part”.
 Cutting through this fog required a new type of leader, one with “a sensitive and discriminating judgment … a skilled intelligence to scent out the truth”.
 War required genius.

 Even in Clausewitz’s time genius was “a much used and abused term” so he “tried to strip [it] of the myths that had accumulated around it”.
-He was influenced in this by the new ideas of his time, predominantly from the British philosophers Berkeley and Hume.
+He was influenced in this by the new ideas of the time, predominantly from the British philosophers Berkeley and Hume.
 They reasoned that man, far from being a passive accumulator of knowledge, was a dynamic creator who could mould a better world.
-Clausewitz therefore rejected the concept of genius as a ‘God-given gift’ and described it as a “very highly developed mental aptitude for a particular occupation”.
-Aptitude (or natural ability) in the military domain meant a leader possessed two key capabilities — intuition and determination — and it was this that distinguished the military genius from the ordinary commander.
+Clausewitz therefore rejected the concept of genius as a ‘God-given gift’ preferring instead to describe it as a “very highly developed mental aptitude for a particular occupation”.
+In the military domain the right aptitude (or natural ability) meant possessing two key capabilities — intuition and determination — and it was this that distinguished the military genius from the ordinary commander.

 On the battlefield friction derails the commander’s “well-oiled” military machine, which “begins to resist” his guidance.
 At this point, the lesser commander questions himself — increasing the anxiety of those around him, leading to a loss of morale.
 But the military genius uses intuition — what the French called coup d’oeil — to pierce the fog of war, ‘take in everything in an instant’ and see what needs to be done next.
 He then displays determination — a “tremendous willpower to overcome this resistance” — that fortifies the “ebbing of moral and physical strength” of those around him who have “entrusted him with their thoughts and feelings, hopes and fears”.
 Thus with intuition and determination does the military genius shape events on the battlefield.

-Clausewitz’s work became the foremost authority for the Prussian army of the 19th century and their stunning victories in the wars of German unification (1866, 1870) proved the value of the Prussian’s insights.
-The rest of Europe was forced to come to terms with Clausewitz’s theories and an age of competing military machines was born: “Strong discipline, good weapons, appropriate elementary tactics, good march dispositions, railways, practical supply arrangements and communications [would now] determine everything in war”.
-But friction meant that “no plan of operations extends with any certainty beyond the first encounter with the main enemy forces” hence, the Clausewitzian recipe for success, was ultimately dependent on the elusive ingredient of genius.
+Clausewitz’s work became the foremost authority for the Prussian army of the 19th century and their stunning victories in the wars of German unification (1866, 1870) seemed to prove the value of these insights.
+The rest of Europe therefore was forced to come to terms with Clausewitz’s theories and an age of competing military machines was born: “Strong discipline, good weapons, appropriate elementary tactics, good march dispositions, railways, practical supply arrangements and communications [would now] determine everything in war”.
+But as friction meant that “no plan of operations extends with any certainty beyond the first encounter with the main enemy forces” victory would ultimately depend on the elusive ingredient of genius.

-The Western approach to strategy is built on the accumulation of massive power — mainly through the development of advanced technological capabilities — wielded in pursuit of total victory on the battlefield.
-The West’s dominance for centuries has been underscored by their superior fire-power and Clausewitz’s work shaped this approach.
-But it was his recognition that friction ‘distinguishes real war from war on paper’ that has arguably had the most lasting value to strategy.
-In the absence of certainty on the battlefield — due to the ‘fog of war’ — troops become “apprehensive if not actually physically frightened”.
+The West’s dominance for centuries has been built on an approach to strategy that owes much to Clausewitz: the accumulation of massive power (mainly through the development of advanced technological capabilities) wielded in pursuit of total victory through dominance and control of the enemy.
+But it was Clausewitz’s recognition that friction ‘distinguishes real war from war on paper’ that has arguably had the most lasting value.
+In the absence of any certainty — due to the ‘fog of war’ — troops become “apprehensive if not actually physically frightened” on the battlefield.
 In such conditions it’s not so much ‘logical calculations’ that matter as it is the “vital but incalculable factor of morale”.
-The commander’s role is to seek victory by maintaining the morale of his own forces long enough that he can identify the enemy’s ‘centre of gravity’ and launch a ‘decisive battle’ against it to bring about the total collapse of their morale and resistance.
-This is why the intuition and determination of a leader — or his genius — combined with his role in maintaining troop morale became central to the Western approach to strategy.
+The commander therefore must seek victory by maintaining the morale of his own forces long enough that he can identify the enemy’s ‘centre of gravity’ and launch a ‘decisive battle’ against it to bring about the total collapse of their morale and resistance.
+Intuition and determination — the hallmarks of genius — became central to the Western approach to strategy.

 1 Technological Revolutions and Financial Capital.
 The dynamics of Bubbles and Golden Ages.
 Carlota Perez (2002)